ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 Notes:
   - Emily's and Hannah's birthdates was well as the birth places for Hannah, Emily, Jonas and Horace are based on census entries.
-  - Jonas Davis Mills and Mary Platt Mills may be related, although I have yet to followed up on this.
+  - Jonas Davis Mills and Mary Platt Mills may be related, although I have yet to follow up on this.
   - The only source of Horace's exact date of death is a listing from Evergreen Hill Cemetery, so this date should be verified.
   - Edward's middle name Hallock was his Mother's maiden name.
 Although most typically spelled "Hallock" there are occasionally alternate spellings of this name in the Mills and Hallock genealogies, such as "Halliock" and "Hallioch".
 According to Hallockville Farm Museum board member and historian Richard Wines "Spelling was flexible back in the day.
 There were lots of variants on the Hallock name, and sometimes different descendants used different spellings." (personal correspondence, 21 Jul 2021)
   - It appears Edward named his second son after his father, and Emily may get her middle name from Edward's sister who passed over decade before Emily was born.